Time-Sensitive Networking: IEEE 802.3br and 802.1Qbu Interspersing Express Traffic (IET) and Frame Preemption

 To further mitigate the negative effects from the guard bands, the IEEE working groups 802.1 and 802.3 have specified the frame pre-emption technology.
 The two working groups collaborated in this endeavour since the technology required both changes in the Ethernet Media Access Control (MAC) scheme that is under the control of IEEE 802.3, as well as changes in the management mechanisms that are under the control of IEEE 802.1.
 Due to this fact, frame pre-emption is described in two different standards documents: IEEE 802.1Qbu for the bridge management component and IEEE 802.3br for the Ethernet MAC component.

 Frame preemption defines two MAC services for an egress port, preemptable MAC (pMAC) and express MAC (eMAC).
 Express frames can interrupt transmission of preemptable frames.
 On resume, MAC merge sublayer re-assembles frame fragments in the next bridge.

 Preemption causes computational overhead in the link interface, as the operational context shall be transitioned to the express frame.

 Figure 4 gives a basic example how frame pre-emption works.
 During the process of sending a best effort Ethernet frame, the MAC interrupts the frame transmission just before the start of the guard band.
 The partial frame is completed with a CRC and will be stored in the next switch to wait for the second part of the frame to arrive.
 After the high priority traffic in time slice 1 has passed and the cycle switches back to time slice 2, the interrupted frame transmission is resumed.
 Frame pre-emption always operates on a pure link-by-link basis and only fragments from one Ethernet switch to the next Ethernet switch, where the frame is reassembled.
 In contrast to fragmentation with the Internet Protocol (IP), no end-to-end fragmentation is supported.

-Each partial frame is completed by a CRC32 for error detection.
-In contrast to the regular Ethernet CRC32, the last 16 bits are inverted to make a partial frame distinguishable from a regular Ethernet frame.
-In addition, also the start of frame delimiter (SFD) is changed.
+Each partial frame is completed by a CRC-32 for error detection.
+In contrast to the regular Ethernet CRC-32, the last 16 bits are inverted to make a partial frame distinguishable from a regular Ethernet frame.
+In addition, the start of frame delimiter (SFD) is changed.